 What makes these subcategories unique is their appeal to the customers.
 In other words, categories such as best-sellers, most bought, most frequently viewed or recently added.

-When buyers see something that others have bought a lot, they might also be tempted to give it a shot.
+When buyers see something that others have bought a lot of, they might also be tempted to give it a shot.
 After all, if that many people have bought it, it might provide plenty of value.

 Featured categories are also a nifty way of increasing your average order value.
 You can bundle many items together under one subcategory, tempting potential buyers to add them to their carts.